ConversationalComponents/docs/docs/concepts/goals.md

 1. His environment is the other agent's which he observes and interprets to build his model of the world
 2. He maintains state - his memory is based on previous observations and his model of the world
-3. He performs actions based on his state in this environment in order to achieve his goals
+3. He performs actions based on his state in the environment in order to achieve his goals

 !!! note
     In a learned agent each action is paired with a reward.
 The agent agenda and goals are defined by these rewards.